 The Winter Sky

 The winter constellations are some of the most popular in the sky; Orion, Gemini, Taurus just to name a few.
 The Winter Sky will introduce you to those constellations, and many more, found in the winter sky.
 Weather permitting, we will relocate to the roof-top observation deck.
 Please dress for the weather.
-The target audience age for The Winter Sky is for ages 8 and Up.
+The target audience age for The Winter Sky is for ages 7 years to adult.

 The Moon’s gravity is always pulling on the Earth causing our oceans to rise and fall.
 Come find out how the Moon is able to do so from 238,000 miles away.
 The target audience age for Tides is 8 years to adult.